At the Mountain-Lodge of the Buddhist Priest Ye Waiting in Vain for My Friend Ding by Meng Haoran

 Zhī zǐ qī sù lái, gū qín hòu luó jìng.

 This poem is the ultimate expression of the theme of "waiting" in Meng Haoran's reclusive poetry.
-The poem transforms a "broken promise" into fulfillment.
-The friend did not arrive, yet the poet feels no loss; the lute waits alone, yet the poet harbors no resentment.
-He simply sits quietly on the vine-entangled path, letting the sun pass behind the ridge, the valleys sink into twilight; letting the pine moon beget coolness, the wind-springs fill listening; letting the woodcutters vanish, the misty birds settle.
-In waiting, he completes his fusion with the entire mountain night; waiting itself becomes the purpose, not merely a means to an end.
+It turns a broken appointment into a form of completeness.
+The friend does not come, yet the poet feels no loss.
+He waits alone with his lute, yet he feels no resentment.
+He simply sits quietly on the ivy path, letting the setting sun cross the ridge, letting the valleys sink into darkness, letting the moon bring forth the night's coolness, letting the wind and spring fill his ears, letting the woodcutters return, letting the misty birds settle.
+In his waiting, he completes his fusion with the entire mountain night.
+Waiting itself becomes the goal, not a means to a goal.

-• Implicit Narrative of Time: The poem uses "setting sun—pine moon—woodcutters' return—birds settling" as implicit temporal markers, clearly outlining the progression from dusk to deep night.
-The poet does not write how long he waited; the passage of time is fully contained in the transformation of the scenery.
+• Implicit Temporal Narration: The poem uses "setting sun—moon among the pines—woodcutters returning—birds settling" as its invisible temporal coordinates, clearly marking the complete progression from dusk to deep night.
+The poet does not tell us how long he waited; the passage of time is fully contained in the changing scenes.

-• Progressive Immersion of the Senses: The first couplet is visual (setting sun, valleys); the second is tactile and aural (evening chill, wind-springs); the third is the fading of human sounds and bird traces; the fourth is the crystallization of mood.
-The poem guides the reader step by step from outer to inner, from movement to stillness, sinking into the core of the poet's coexistence with the mountain night.
+• Gradual Deepening of the Senses: The first couplet appeals to sight (setting sun, valleys); the second to touch and hearing (night's coolness, wind and spring); the third to the fading of human voices and bird calls; the fourth to the settling of the heart.
+The poem moves from the outer to the inner, from motion to stillness, guiding the reader step by step into the core of the poet's communion with the mountain night.

-• Delayed and Suspended Subject: The first three couplets contain not a single word about "I." Not until the final line, "A lone lute waits…," does the poet appear for the first and only time.
-This delaying of the subject makes the poet's persona not an "observer" intruding upon the mountain forest, but an "existent" grown from the mountain forest itself.
+• Postponement and Suspension of the Subject: The first three couplets contain not a single word about "I." Only in the final line, "Lute in hand, I wait alone on the ivy path," does the poet make his first and only appearance.
+This postponement of the subject allows the poet's image to emerge not as an "observer" intruding into the mountain forest, but as a "being" growing organically out of the mountain forest itself.

 Insights